 I chose the tractor because of it’s low cost compared to the New Holland, Yanmar, John Deere, and Kubota.
 It cost around $18,500 for this tractor.
 It was financed through DLL Group Financing.
+DLL financing is horrible to work with.
 I got it at Farmers Equipment Co Burlington.
+They have good customer service.

 Branson’s Web Page for the tractor.
 (Their web page has a lot of problems)